Applies to: Sophos Home Premium and Free (Catalina MacOS 10.15)

 Scenario 3 - Dragging and dropping the components does not populate them on the Full Disk Access List

-Some customers will notice that when performing the steps, the 4 components do not get added to the Full Disk Access list.
-To resolve that, please add a different component (either Sophos Installer or SophosScanD), by following these steps:
+Some customers will notice that when performing the steps, the 4 components do not get added to the Full Disk Access list and they receive the Welcome to Sophos Home message every time they restart their Mac.
+To resolve, please add an extra Sophos component to the list (either Sophos Installer or SophosScanD), by following these steps:

 What to do: